Zodiak1993/vesc_m365_dash/README.md

 - [x] Added a few comments to the code.
 - [x] Round speed value on display (before 22.9 km/h was 22 km/h - now 22.9 km/h is 23 km/h)
 - [x] If you use the lock mode, the secret mode will NOT be reset!
 When the Lock Mode is exited, the last used mode (sport, drive, walk) is restored.
-- [x] Control the taillight with a MOSFET via the servo pin
+- [x] Control the taillight with a MOSFET via the servo pin (Small Sketch of a Circuit-Diagram follows...time is limited :) )

 # Upcoming Tasks